datastax/cassandra-data-apis/docs/graphql/README.md

 #### Time-to-live (TTL)

-Time to live (TTL), defined in seconds, controls the amount of time a value lives in the database before expiring e.g. `ttl: 60` means the associated values are no longer readable after 60 seconds.
+Time-to-live (TTL), defined in seconds, controls the amount of time a value lives in the database before expiring e.g. `ttl: 60` means the associated values are no longer readable after 60 seconds.
 More information about TTL can be found in [Expiring data with time-to-live].